avajs/ava/docs/recipes/code-coverage.md

 }
 ```

-This will output a HTML file to the `coverage` directory.
+This will output an HTML file to the `coverage` directory.

 ## Hosted coverage

 ### Travis CI & Coveralls

-First, you must login to [coveralls.io] and activate your repository.
+First, you must log in to [coveralls.io] and activate your repository.

 Once that is done, add [`coveralls`] as a development dependency: